GodotSteam/GodotSteam-Docs/docs/tutorials/remove_steam.md

 	self.Steam = Engine.get_singleton("Steam")
 ```

+{==
+## Caveats For GDExtension
+==}

+When using the GDExtension of GodotSteam, you need to also alter the `extension_list.cfg` file located in your .godot folder in your project.
+If you do not, then the game will produce some errors in your log files when run.
+They are harmless, however, just a little annoying.
+[There is a proposal to fix this behavior so fingers crossed!](https://github.com/godotengine/godot-proposals/issues/9322)

 ---

 Hopefully these examples give you some ideas on how to remove Steamworks features from your game without having to make a bunch of different builds and repositories.